 Social history - Victorian Art and Artists (1)

-This page contains images of some Victorian painters and a sculptor, some of whom had works in the 'McCulloch Collection of Modern Art', which featured at the Royal Academy Winter Exhibition in 1909.
+This page contains images of some Victorian painters, and a sculptor, who had works in the 'McCulloch Collection of Modern Art', which featured at the Royal Academy Winter Exhibition in 1909.
 The images come from an old photograph album.
 Information is known about some of the photographs, while others remain a mystery to us, so if you can identify any of the artists or paintings we would love to hear from you.

 Subsequent pages in this section describe some of the many works of art purchased by the Victorian collector George McCulloch.
 In recent months we have discovered a lot more about him and the most significant sources are listed on our page review of books about George McCulloch and Broken Hill.

-Click the 'Index' button above to view the list of associated 'Art' pages.
+Click the 'Index' button above to view the list of associated 'Art' pages, or go to the art menu

 Contents of this page